livechat/hydra-tools/README.md

 The interceptor will automatically:
 - Add the Hydra authentication token as 'X-Authorization' header
 - Handle token refresh when needed
-- Allow conditional application through the `runWhen` option
+- Allow conditional application through the `runWhen` option, which is a function that receives the axios request config and should return a boolean

 ## Token Management